 3.2.
 Quoted itineraries LESS than 60 days before date of travel

 3.2.2.
-Once the quoted itinerary is accepted the Client must pay 100% of the itinerary value within 7 days of acceptance in order to confirm the itinerary.
+Once the quoted itinerary is accepted the Guest must pay 100% of the itinerary value within 7 days of acceptance in order to confirm the itinerary.

 3.2.4.
 Should full payment not be made within 7 days the provisional itinerary will expire and be released back into the system.

 3.3.
 No obligation exists between the Guest and ABC until such time as receipt by ABC of the payment as detailed in 4.1 or 4.2.